Guidelines for the Series Approaches to Teaching World Literature

 Part 2 comprises essays written by instructors, describing their approaches to teaching the subject of the volume.
 Volumes are broadly representative in the range of their contributors; in the critical orientations presented; and in the types of schools, students, and courses considered.
 Editors are responsible for addressing all major issues and approaches relevant to the subject.
 The essays in this part are preceded by an introduction by the editor or editorial team that gives a rationale for the volume, a conceptual framing of its topic, and contexts for the essays.
 The elements that should appear in this introduction are described below in Elements of the introduction.

-A list of published volumes in the series and their tables of contents can be found at mla.org/store/CID39.
+A list of published volumes in the series and their tables of contents can be found in the MLA bookstore.

 The Development Process